a1819644/MCS-Research/OSPF-attacks/seq++_attack/readme.md

 ## Impacts
- Upon sending the crafted packet, we were able create the network instability in chosen topology(fig.2).
+ Upon sending the crafted packet, we were able create the network instability in chosen topology(fig).
 We confirmed by ping the router from n6 to n3 router, where ping packet was dropped during the attack.

 ![topology](seq.png)

 ## Work references
 • https://youtu.be/f-k8HmYSQNA

 ##  To Run